 - confiscation of land following the New Zealand wars

 - the consequences of Native Land Court operations.

 Māori sought compensation for these and many other breaches of the treaty.

-In the early 20th century there were two commissions of inquiry into treatment of Māori and both found the Crown had acted unfairly.
+In the early 20th century two commissions of inquiry into the treatment of Māori found the Crown had acted unfairly.
 In the mid-20th century some compensation was finally paid to Taranaki, Ngāi Tahu and Waikato–Maniapoto.
 However, these were tiny sums of money compared to the value of what had been taken from the tribes.

-After Māori moved to urban areas stronger protests began about treaty breaches, part of a Māori political and cultural renaissance.
+After Māori moved to urban areas stronger protests about treaty breaches began, part of a Māori political and cultural renaissance.